Landscape Buffering

 Landscapes created in IFTDSS are automatically given a 4980 meter buffer, as seen below outside of the blue boundary.
-This buffer is useful for modeling capabilities such as:

 - Modeling Landscape Burn Probability requiring ignitions placed outside of a landscape so that fires can burn onto the landscape.
 Additionally, fires that start within the landscape must be able to burn into the buffer to avoid erroneous edge effects.